 Should you be investigating Twitter?

 While there is a growing trend for users to make their profiles private, Twitter remains one of the most valuable platforms for investigators.
-That being said, sorting through false-positives and locating a subject’s Twitter profile may on occasion require the attention of an expert.
+However, effective searches of Twitter profiles often require the attention of an expert.